felipemendes/Slider-Bootstrap-Carousel/readme.txt

 == Description ==

-Slider Bootstrap Carousel v4.0.0 for WordPress with image link and categories.
-This plugin imports Bootstrap 4 CSS and JS.
+Slider Bootstrap Carousel for WordPress with image link and categories.
+This plugin imports only necessarie Bootstrap 4 CSS and JS for carousel.

 Shortcode [slider_bootstrap_carousel] or [slider_bootstrap_carousel category='your-category']